Myanmar junta says ‘no one above the law’ after Aung San Suu Kyi verdict

 The National Unity Government, which is the country's shadow civilian administration, said after the verdict that the "brutal military junta" had shown that they "see themselves as above the law".

-The NUG, a broad alliance of anti-coup groups that include members of Suu Kyi’s ousted ruling party, in a statement said: “The global community must further target sanctions against the military, their personnel, the businesses they own, and any known affiliates and intermediaries.”
+The NUG, a broad alliance of anti-coup groups that include members of Suu Kyi’s ousted ruling party, in a statement, said: “The global community must further target sanctions against the military, their personnel, the businesses they own, and any known affiliates and intermediaries.”

-President Win Myint was also sentenced to four years, and later saw this reduced to two years in detention.
+President Win Myint was also sentenced to four years, and later saw this was reduced to two years in detention.

 Register for free to continue reading